 We must see and interact with the world as it really is…sinful, broken, marred, and in desperate need of salvation, joy, love, peace, forgiveness, and righteousness.

-We can hold ourselves back by wishing things were different rather than making the most of what we have.
+We can hold ourselves back by wishing things were different or we can make the most of things.

 Joy is an intentional perspective despite circumstances.